saishachhabria/Smart-Fridge-5451/readme.txt

  	sudo i2cdetect -y 1 (For the bme280)
  	vcgencmd get_camera (For raspberry pi camera)

 2. Add the configuration details for Firebase access to main.py in the placeholder.
+   Ensure that it is the same as the Android App.

 3. Add the URL to the flask server in the placeholder.